Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 Since I do travel solo a lot and usually forego large resorts, another pick for where to stay in the Puerto Vallarta in the Hotel Zone is the adults only Hotel Mio.
 With its amenities and an onsite restaurant, this property is somewhere between a hotel and a resort.
 It’s not huge like an all-inclusive but it feels a bit upscale.

 If you’ve visited Puerto Vallarta – or Mexico in general – and didn’t enjoy your mattress, I’m happy to report that Hotel Mio has super comfy beds.
-The large rooms also feature a desk area and plenty of storage with a closet to unpack your stuff.
-I loved the huge shower and the convenience of a separate water closet.
+The large room also features a desk area and plenty of storage with a closet so you can completely unpack.
+Plus, I loved the huge shower and the convenience of a separate water closet.

-Probably my favorite feature were the large glass doors that open onto a small balcony overlooking the Hotel Zone with a partial view of the Bay of Banderas.
-Unfortunately, I didn’t take a photo of my room but I do have a story on my Instagram with a room report and a few other things from Hotel Mio.
+I think my favorite feature were the large glass doors that open onto a small balcony overlooking the Hotel Zone with a partial view of the Bay of Banderas.
+Unfortunately, I didn’t take a photo of my room but I do have a story on my Instagram with a room report from Hotel Mio.

-As far as meals, Hotel Mio has an option to include breakfast with your stay.
+As far as dining, Hotel Mio has an option to include breakfast with your stay.
 This comes in handy since there aren’t that many restaurants nearby compared to Downtown or the Romantic Zone.

-Again, the only disadvantage, for me at least, is the lack of beach access.
-Hotel Mio is surrounded by other beachfront resorts like the family oriented Friendly Vallarta and the more luxurious Fiesta Americana but there’s no real close beach nearby.
+Again, the only disadvantage, for me at least, in the Hotel Zone, is the lack of beach access.
+Hotel Mio is surrounded by other beachfront resorts like the family oriented Friendly Vallarta and the more luxurious Fiesta Americana, but there’s no real good beach nearby.

 Still, that doesn’t mean you can’t get in the water.
 Hotel Mio has a gorgeous rooftop pool with sweeping views of the Bay of Banderas.
 The nearby bar provides cocktails and poolside food service.

 I have to admit, I did enjoy spending time there reading and munching on nachos.
-If you’re looking for a larger hotel without an all-inclusive option then Hotel Mio might be it.
+If you’re looking for a hotel without an all-inclusive option then Hotel Mio might just be it.

 Other Puerto Vallarta hotels in the Hotel Zone that come highly rated are the Fiesta Inn and the all-inclusive resort Los Tules – which btw, I’ve had booked twice and wasn’t able to go.
 Both look like great properties.